 HOW MUCH TO FEED YOUR PUPPY

 -Your puppy should be fed free choice or at least 4 times a day - as much as s/he wants to eat.
-Offer 6+ cups a day
+Offer 6 cups a day during peak growth periods.

 -Mastadors can continue to grow for several years.
 Slow and steady growth is ideal.
 When to switch from puppy food to adult food?
 When the growth plates are sealed.
 For Mastadors usually between 20 months and 2 years.
-Some signs that it is time is if the puppy no longer seems interested in the puppy food.
+Some signs that it is time is if the puppy no longer seems interested.

-- Your puppy will be eating free choice Iams Large Breed Puppy Food which is readily available at most places.
-To switch your puppy's food - do so gradually over the course of a week or two.
+Please continue with that same food.
+I recommend you keep your puppy on the same food, but if you switch your puppy's food - do so only after they are well settled - do so gradually over the course of several weeks.
 Start by adding 1/4 of the portion of the new food and gradually increase the ratio.

 -Puppy Mash: Your puppy will be also be getting puppy mash 2 to 3x a day (first thing in the morning and last thing at night) .
-To make puppy mash - put Large Breed Smart Puppy food (or whatever dry food you are feeding) in blender with hot water, and optional - egg yolks (or whole cooked eggs) *canned evaporated milk or Goat's Milk (2 parts liquid to 1 part dry food (for one puppy an 8 oz can would last 2-3 days).
+To make puppy mash - put the dry Puppy food in a blender with hot water, powdered all species milk replacer, (or canned evaporated milk or goat's milk) and optional - egg yolks (or whole cooked eggs) (2 parts liquid to 1 part dry food (for one puppy an 8 oz can would last 2-3 days).
 It is a good idea to continue with puppy mash for a few weeks to help your puppy transition to his/her new home and continue on track with growth.
 You can blend more than one feeding at a time - be sure to refrigerate unused portion and any opened cans of milk.
 As it sits it will get firmer - add hot water to thin it and warm it up right before serving.
 If using cooked eggs - you can crumble the egg on top of the mash.

 (If you are feeding a grain free diet and your dog has food allergies try switching to a food that has no soy fed chicken or chicken meal.
 Glycerin can also be a culprit.
 Another consideration is the amount of carbohydrates or starches/hidden sugars.
 Even most grain free foods have too much starch.
 To calculate: 100 - (Protein + Fat + Moisture + Ash (use 7% is not listed) = % of carbohydrate.

 Puppies natuarally avoid messing in their bed.
 Their Mom does clean-up for the first several weeks.
 At 3 weeks, puppies start climbing out of bed to potty.
-This is when we provide paper and shavings and start the potty training process.
+This is when we provide potty pads/grass turf and pine shavings and start the potty training process.
 Their bedding has to be kept very very clean and because accidents happen on a regular basis that means a whole lot of laundry for me.
-As the puppies get more mobile, the paper and shavings are moved to closer to the door.
+As the puppies get more mobile, the potty pads/turf and shavings are moved closer to the door.
 Weather permitting, the puppies are allowed to use a doggie door at around 4-5 weeks.
 By the time you get your puppy at 8 weeks they are well on thier way to being house trained.

 Puppies need to potty as soon as they wake up, right after they eat, after heavy playtime, if you see them sniffing around. in general - every few hours.
 There are different methods of training - crate, tether, clicker.
 Mostly you just need to pay attention to your puppy.